-In late 2020, in some of the darkest days of the COVID pandemic, one of our Open Democracy Team members proposed an "Open Democracy Book Club."
+In 2020, in some of the darkest days of the COVID pandemic, one of our Open Democracy Team members proposed an "Open Democracy Book Club."
 To our surprise, 300 citizens registered for the first book and discussion in January.
 Certainly, the pandemic gave us some time at home to read, but the hunger to learn about the problems and how to fix them was there already.
 Our Book club now has 483 members.

 Where are we?